-In the Spring of 2022, during a fence installation on the southeastern side of the Site, a report was made to both the Department and the City of Wilmington (hereinafter referred to as "City") by a DNREC employee who noticed questionable contaminated soils and broken glass at the park.
-The City, through their consultant, Brightfields, subsequently conducted a limited Phase II investigation of the Site, at which time actual samples of soil were collected to identify whether or not there are any contaminants present at that location.
-That analysis, provided to the Department's experts in the Division of Waste and Hazardous Substances - Remedial Section ("DWHS-RS") in June of 2022, revealed that the Phase II samples exceeded DNREC reporting limits, and thus the City was required to do further investigation.
-Accordingly, the City entered into the DNREC Voluntary Cleanup Program ("VCP") by completing a Voluntary Cleanup Program Agreement ("Agreement") in August of 2022.
-As part of this Agreement, the City was instructed by the Department to conduct a remedial investigation of Site soils (both deep and shallow).
+In the Spring of 2022, during a fence installation on the southeastern side of the Site, a report was made to both the Department and the City of Wilmington (hereinafter referred to as "The City") by a DNREC employee who noticed questionable contaminated soils and broken glass at the park.
+The City, through their consultant, Brightfields, subsequently conducted a limited Phase II investigation of the Site, at which time actual samples of soil were collected to identify whether any contaminants were present at that location.
+That analysis, provided to the Department's experts in the Division of Waste and Hazardous Substances - Remedial Section ("DWHS-RS") in June of 2022, revealed that the Phase II samples exceeded DNREC reporting limits.
+As a result, The City was required to do further investigation.
+Accordingly, The City entered into the DNREC Voluntary Cleanup Program ("VCP") by completing a Voluntary Cleanup Program Agreement ("Agreement") in August of 2022.

+As part of the aforementioned Agreement, The City was instructed by the Department to conduct a remedial investigation of Site soils (both deep and shallow).
 It should be noted that the DNREC VCP is available to all parties who own property and may be liable for the contamination of property, but who wish to settle their liabilities with the Department under HSCA.